-If the assignment was made from the Assignment dialog box, the Task Information box or by adding resource names on the task entry resource column, the details of the assign would not be viewed.
-Use of Max. unit percentage values for assignments should have a double check to make sure the outcomes are as expected.
+If the assignment was made from the Assignment dialog box, the Task Information box or by adding resource names on the task entry resource column, the details of the assignment would not be viewed.
+Use of Max unit percentage values for assignments should have a double check to make sure the outcomes are as expected.

 TIP: Another way of handling limited availability of a resource is to limit the amount of available time on the resource calendars.
-This will allow uniqueness per resource and well as more consistency in the treatment of resource assignments.
+This will allow uniqueness per resource and well as increased consistency in the treatment of resource assignments.

-NOTE: the Enterprise Resource Pool in Project Server 2010 will be supporting resources that will apply to all projects.
-Limiting the Max.
-Units within Project Server 2010 will affect all projects and can not be adjusted on a per project basis.
-For this reason, all resources should be a value of 1 or 100% and any limitation for a resource should be entered on the resource calendar.

 Best Practices and Rules for Creating Assignments